smstext/cheerlights/README.md

 CheerlightsPi
 =============

-Control 10 RGB LEDs using a RaspberryPi, Arduino, and the [Cheerlights](http://www.cheerlights.com) feed.
+Control Adafruit NeoPixels using a RaspberryPi, Arduino, and the [Cheerlights](http://www.cheerlights.com) feed.

 Future Updates:
 ---------------

-Fine tune output colors
-~~Control multiple RGB LEDs using Ti TLC5940~~
-Create transition effects
-Log from python rather than print current color
+add different kinds of neopixels possible clean up of the if/then